 Injections for ragweed and, sometimes, dust mites have higher risks for side effects than other allergy shots.
 If complications or allergic reactions develop, they usually occur within 20 minutes, although some can develop up to 2 hours after the shot is given.

 People with existing allergies should avoid irritants or allergens.
 These triggers include:

 Some studies suggest that early exposure to some of these allergens, including dust mites and pets, may actually prevent allergies from developing in children.

 Controlling Pets.
 People who already have pets and are not allergic to them are probably at low risk for developing such allergies later on.
 When children are exposed to more than one dog or cat during their first year, they have a much lower risk for not only pet allergies but also seasonal allergies and asthma.
 (Pet exposure does not protect them from other allergens, notably dust mites and cockroaches).

 For children who have an existing allergy to pets:

 Preventing Exposure to Cigarette and Cooking Smoke.
-Parents who smoke should quit.
+Although cigarette smoke is not a trigger for allergic rhinitis, parents who smoke should quit.
 Studies show that exposure to second-hand smoke in the home increases the risk for asthma and asthma-related emergency room visits in children.
-[For help in quitting, see In-Depth Report # 41: Smoking.]

 Avoiding Outdoor Allergens.
 The following are some recommendations for avoiding allergens outside: